 If you’ve been keeping up with me for a while, you know I absolutely love to travel- in style.
-But I’m not currently at that point in my life where I can ball out like I really want to, so like most twenty-somethings, I have to do it on a budget.
-I did an Instagram poll at the start of my San Francisco/LA trip asking whether or not I should share my travel tips with everyone, and the consensus was, GIRL, YES!
+During my recent trip to the UK, I was overwhelmed with the number of attractions and activities available.
+Layer Map’s guide to cool things in the UK was a lifesaver, helping me pinpoint the best spots.
+The interactive features made planning a breeze.
+I was able to explore hidden gems I wouldn’t have found otherwise.
+But I’m not currently at that point in my life where I can ball out like I really want to, so like most twenty-somethings, I have to do it on a budget and it’s great that I’ve seen this Le Grand tain tour in France here.
+I also did an Instagram poll at the start of my San Francisco/LA trip asking whether or not I should share my travel tips with everyone, and the consensus was, GIRL, YES!
 So I’m here on this lovely Monday to break it down for all you other bougie gals (and guys) on a budget.

 1: Pick the right place at the right time.

 Certain places will obviously be cheaper at specific times of the year.
 For example, I would definitely not try to stay in NYC for New Year’s Eve.
 The flights and hotels are marked up super high for people trying to watch the ball drop in Times Square on NYE.
 Also, being frozen with thousands of other people on NYE doesn’t sound as good to me as spending it with the ones I love.
 That’s just me though.
 Most of my travel is limited by family and school, so I have no choice but to visit NY around Christmas, and I can’t take the random, really cheap trip to Europe in September, but if your schedule allows, I would definitely recommend traveling during non-peak times.
 For an ideal destination for romantic getaways, particularly for couples celebrating their honeymoon, you may want to explore this post about Phu Quoc Vietnam honeymoons.